Will Ospreay: IWGP Junior Heavyweight Champion (2016–2018)

 The following month, Ospreay entered the 2016 Best of the Super Juniors tournament.
-On 27 May, Ospreay faced Ricochet in the tournament in a match, which received widespread attention in the professional wrestling world.
-William Regal praised the match.
+On 27 May, Ospreay faced Ricochet in the tournament in a match that received widespread attention in the professional wrestling world, including praise from veterans like William Regal.
 Vader, however, compared the match to a "gymnastics routine".
 Ospreay won his block in the tournament with a record of four wins and three losses, advancing to the finals.
 On 7 June, Ospreay defeated Ryusuke Taguchi in the finals to win the 2016 Best of the Super Juniors, becoming the youngest winner in the history of the tournament as well as the first English and the fifth gaijin wrestler to win tournament.
 Following the win, Ospreay was granted another shot at the IWGP Junior Heavyweight Championship, but was again defeated by Kushida on 19 June at Dominion 6.19 in Osaka-jo Hall.

 On 20 July, Ospreay entered the 2016 Super J-Cup, defeating Consejo Mundial de Lucha Libre (CMLL) representative Titán in his first round match.
 On 21 August, he was eliminated from the tournament in the second round by Matt Sydal.
-On 8 October, Ospreay received his first shot at the NEVER Openweight 6-Man Tag Team Championship, but he and his Chaos stablemates Beretta and Rocky Romero were defeated by the defending champions, David Finlay, Ricochet and Satoshi Kojima.
+On 8 October, Ospreay received his first shot at the NEVER Openweight 6-Man Tag Team Championship, but he and his Chaos stablemates Beretta and Rocky Romero were defeated by the defending champions David Finlay, Ricochet, and Satoshi Kojima.
 On 11 February 2017 at The New Beginning in Osaka, Ospreay unsuccessfully challenged Katsuyori Shibata for the British Heavyweight Championship.
 In May, Ospreay won his block in the 2017 Best of the Super Juniors tournament with a record of five wins and two losses, advancing to his second consecutive final.
 On 3 June, Ospreay was defeated in the final by Kushida.